 Stories are how we remember

 Stories are flexible.
-They are told, expressed, seen, heard, drawn, painted, imagined, experienced, felt, embellished, retold and remembered.
-We consume our stories in so many different ways and no one way is right for everyone.
+They are told, expressed, seen, heard, drawn, painted, imagined, experienced, felt, embellished, retold, remembered, and misremembered.
+We consume our stories in so many different ways and no one way works for everyone.

-But we must continue to share because humankind’s survival depends on remembering stories.
-Please listen to the taxi driver, the hairdresser, the businessman, the butcher, the beggar, the child, the system, the planet and your neighbour.
+But we must continue to share stories, even if they’re different, because humankind’s survival depends on remembering them.
+Please listen to your neighbour, your family, your annoying old auntie, your demanding young cousin.
+And don’t forget the taxi driver, the hairdresser, the butcher, the beggar, the child, the system, and the planet.
 Be active and present in your listening because, when engaged, you might hear something astounding: someone else’s voice.

 ~you will remember a good story for longer~